 Hi!
 My name is Margarita Dubocq and I am the Academic Director of the Encuentro Dominicano program.
-I am also the instructor of EDP 362: The Dominican Republic in Context and EDP 461: The Crucified People of Today.
-They are service-learning classes that takes a look at different issues of development that the Dominican Republic encounters, from multiple angles.
-Twice a week we will meet for two hours in the classroom and twice a week you will go to your service sites.
+I am also the instructor of EDP 362: The Dominican Republic in Context and EDP 461: The Power of One: Poverty, Sustainable Development & Social Justice Discernment.
+They are service-learning classes that take a look at different issues of development that the Dominican Republic encounters, from multiple angles.
+We will meet for a total of four hours each week in the classroom and twice a week you will go to your service sites.
 The courses are a combination of lecture, seminar and community service.
 Another one of my functions is to oversee your service-learning projects, which take place at various schools, orphanages, meal programs, and other sites in and around the city of Santiago.
 Apart from my duties relating to the student academic experience, I also have various administrative duties that range from program finances to special development projects at the ILAC center.

 Master of Science in Counseling in College Student Affairs, Creighton University, 2008.

 Bachelor of Science in Business Administration in Marketing, Finance and International Business, Creighton University, 2004.

 I was born and raised in Santiago, Dominican Republic, where the Encuentro Dominicano program has its home.
 After finishing high school, I was given the opportunity to attend Creighton University and, with that, I started seeing the world through a new perspective.
 I quickly became involved with ILAC because I wanted to get to know my own country in the way my Creighton peers described it, and so I signed up to participate in the ILAC Summer Health Program my first summer after starting college.
 That experience unknowingly changed the course of my life.